-Useful Acronyms for Software Executives
+Useful Software Industry Acronyms for Executives

 ACV: Annual Contract Value